utcs356/sp25/_pages/5_dns.md

-/* Maintains DNS entries in a hierarchical manner */ /* and per-query contexts for handling iterative queries */ /* In the assignment, the server can contain only two kinds of entries. */ /* One contains IP address, and the other points to another nameserver */ struct TDNSServerContext;
+/* Maintains DNS entries in a hierarchical manner */ /* and per-query contexts for handling iterative queries */ /* In the assignment, the server can contain only two kinds of entries. */ /* One contains an IP address, and the other points to another nameserver */ struct TDNSServerContext;